|Jan 22 |

 |Kitsilano Neighbourhood House Community Solutions Meeting|

-This meeting is to take the excellent ideas that the Delphi process at the Kits House Crisis and Hope Town Hall Meeting on November 18 generated and further develop them into a community action plan.
+This meeting took the excellent ideas that the Delphi process at the Kits House Crisis and Hope Town Hall Meeting on November 18, 2019 generated and further developed them into a community action plan.

 Speaker: Dr. David Steele is a retired molecular biologist who has worked for the Faculty of Medicine at the University of British Columbia.
 He is the Vice-President of Earthsave Canada.

 Topic: Maureen Nadeau(Moe) recently completed a solo mountain bikepacking trip through the Scottish Highlands, funded by the Neil Mackenzie Adventure Grant.
 During this adventure, Moe worked to minimize waste in any way possible.